kirbysayshi/js13k-2020/README.md

 - [ ] Title Screen / Summary
 - [x] Generate star field instead of grid
 - [x] Directional Accelerator collider: hit it and get sent flying positively?
+- [ ] Disable pushing the signal from behind?
 - [ ] Directional Accelerator: camera follows signal with paddle in opposite direction of trajectory (or not drawn / not collidable) and input disabled (timed)
 - [ ] Directional Accelerator: Only trigger once until clear
 - [ ] One-way edge: pass through (dotted line) but bounces once on the other side